For Funding Commencing in 2016

 Not For Further Consideration (NFFC) Process:

 The NFFC process identifies the least competitive applications received by NHMRC based on initial scores provided by the primary and secondary spokespersons and aims to remove them from progressing further through to the face-to-face GRP process.
 The NHMRC has indicated that the percentage of NFFC Projects Grants will be increased in this round to 50%.

-The RGMS Library contains the RGMS User Guide, My Profile and CV Requirements, video tutorials and RGMS Off-line forms (including CV).
+The RGMS Training Program contains the RGMS User Guide, My Profile and CV Requirements, video tutorials and RGMS Off-line forms (including CV).

 *Please note: RGMS automatically allocates an application number on commencement of the application in RGMS.
 You are no longer required to obtain an application ID from the Research Office.

 The Research Office holds copies of successful NHMRC Project grant applications.
-If you would like to make an appointment to view these please contact Luke Layzell phone ext.
-17733.
+If you would like to make an appointment to view these please contact Martina Asvestas phone ext.
+15305.
 While these are worthwhile reading, it is important to note that application requirements change significantly each year.

-For further information on the NHMRC Project Grants please email Luke Layzell.
+For further information on the NHMRC Project Grants please email Martina Asvestas.